Away With The Steiners

 Food poisoning is a reality of all travel, but it does seem to be heightened for travel in India…

-There are some things you can do to prevent food poisoning (and some is luck).
 We stick to vegetarian food if we are unsure and stay away from salads and fruits washed with water.

 For the kids, we are extra protective with travel in India and find ourselves buying packaged snacks where in other places we wouldn’t.

-And I don’t know if it helped or not, but we try to all eat yoghurt or curd to keep up with probiotics we hope adds to gut health.
+Also, I don’t know if it helped or not, but we try to all eat yoghurt or curd to keep up with probiotics we hope adds to gut health.

 A packaged snack for the kids; chai for us.